 There are multiple organizations out there that allow the donation of old printers.
 These printers will then be sent to people who need them, such as special-needs children or low-income families.
 As an added bonus, these charities will often send someone to come and pick up the printer, which can save you a lot of time.
-The charitable organizations also have needs like printing a5 pamphlets so they are likely to take your old printer.
+Charitable organizations also have needs like printing a5 pamphlets, so they are likely to take your old printer.
 Not sure what size is a5 print?
 You can simply find out what type of printer you have.

 It is important to consider that these charitable organizations will only accept old printers if they are functional, so be sure to power them up and give them a whirl before donating.

 As a warning, it is possible that a local recycling center will charge a small fee for taking the printer off your hands.

 Not every printer product manufactured by industry giant HP is recyclable.
 We recommend taking a look at your instructions and documentation.

 Should you sell your printer?

 You can always sell an old printer on Craigslist, Facebook Marketplace, or eBay.
 However, the printer should be in good working condition before the sale.